UCSC-CSE-114A/01-haskell/README.md

 $ make prepare
 ```

-This will create a file named `hw1-<cruzid>.tgz` for submission.
+This will create a file named `hw1-haskell.tgz` for submission.
 Submit this file to the Canvas assignment.
+Make you also commit and push the changes to your gitlab repository as well.

 ## Problem 1: [Roots and Persistence](http://mathworld.wolfram.com/AdditivePersistence.html)